ClickHouse/ClickHouse/docs/en/sql-reference/aggregate-functions/reference/quantiles.md

 Syntax: `quantiles(level1, level2, …)(x)`

 All the quantile functions also have corresponding quantiles functions.
-They calculate quantiles of all listed levels in one pass, and return them as an array.
+They calculate quantiles of all listed levels in one pass and return them as an array.

 -  `quantiles`;
 -  `quantilesDeterministic`;